Jeremy Lamb

-Jeremy “Fly Guy” Emmanuel Lamb (born May 30, 1992) is an American former professional basketball player.
-He played college basketball for the UConn Huskies.
-As a freshman, Lamb was the second-leading scorer on the 2011 national champion UConn Huskies team.
-He was drafted by the Houston Rockets in the first round of the 2012 NBA Draft.
+Jeremy "Fly Guy" Emmanuel Lamb (born May 30, 1992) is an American former professional basketball player.
+He played college basketball for the UConn Huskies, where he was the second-leading scorer on the 2011 national champion UConn Huskies team as a freshman.
+Lamb was drafted by the Houston Rockets in the first round of the 2012 NBA Draft.

 High school career

 Lamb attended Norcross High School in Norcross, Georgia, where he captained the basketball team and averaged 20 points and six rebounds per game, leading Norcross to the regional championship, the Elite 8 of the state playoffs and a final record of 27–3.
 Lamb was recruited by UConn after drawing the attention of coach Jim Calhoun, who felt that Lamb reminded him of former UConn star Richard "Rip" Hamilton.

 Considered a four-star recruit by Rivals.com, Lamb was listed as the No. 19 shooting guard and the No. 76 player in the nation in 2010.